FEAScript/FEAScript/CONTRIBUTING.md

 ## Contributing to FEAScript

-Thank you for your interest in contributing!</br>
+Thank you for your interest in contributing!
 FEAScript is in early development with continuous addition of new features and improvements.
 To ensure a smooth and collaborative development process, please review and follow the guidelines.

 ## Contribution Guidelines